Eureeca

-Eureeca is an equity crowdfunding platform with presence in Europe, the Middle East and South East Asia that allows early-stage businesses and small and medium-sized enterprises (SMEs) to raise capital from a group of investors, who range from casual and angel investors to institutional firms, in exchange for equity.
+Eureeca is a British investment platform with a presence in Europe, the Middle East and South East Asia that allows small and medium-sized enterprises (SMEs) to raise capital from a group of investors, who range from individual investors to institutional firms, in exchange for equity.
 Eureeca serves as an alternative financing option to more traditional financing sources such as banks and venture capital firms.

-Launched in 2013 by Chris Thomas and Sam Quawasmi, it has since grown into a multi-regulated and cross-continent platform globally with an active investor base of 32,879 from 72 countries with an average investment size of US$5,800.
+History

-51 early-stage businesses and SMEs have successfully raised capital through the platform.
+Launched in 2013 by Chris Thomas and Sam Quawasmi.
+By 2024 it had grown into a global platform with an investor network of 45,000 from 72 countries with an average investment size of US$5,800.00.